Old Sunday School,

 Volunteer support: If you would like to volunteer to steward screenings regularly in return for complimentary admission, please enquire at the box office.

-The Heritage Centre also houses the Silk Museum and Silk Shop; for further information, go to www.silkmacclesfield.org.uk.
+The Old Sunday School also houses the Silk Museum and Silk Shop; for further information, go to www.silkmacclesfield.org.uk.
 Please note that cinema telephone enquiries should be made directly to Cinemac on the numbers above.
 The cinema is open seven days weekly with screenings at least twice daily unless concerts or Silk Screen Film Society presentations are scheduled.

 It is impossible to predict what might upset any particular child but a U film should be suitable for audiences aged four years and over.